VSD-DACteam/avsddac_3v3/README.md

 $ source filename.sp
 ```

-Now, note the values displayed here and follow a similar process given for pre-lauout simulation and plot in SciDavis
+Now, note the values displayed and follow a similar process given for pre-layout simulation and plot in SciDavis.

 ```to be updated```